Dwight-Studio/proxmox-backup-client-builds/README.md

 This project is **not affiliated** with Proxmox in any way.
 You are using these builds **AT YOUR OWN RISK**.
 We are not reponsible of any issue you might encounter.

 If you think there is an issue with the build itself, then you can open an issue on this repository.
+> [!IMPORTANT]
+> Because the build process is completely automated, it might be possible that a version that is listed in the Releases section is not yet built or has errored out while building.
+>
+> We are trying our best to maintain the process in a working state.
+But some dependencies needed to build the project can change and cause the build to fail.

 # License
 The proxmox-backup-client project is under the **AGPL-3.0 license**, so is this repository and this project.
 You can find a copy of it [here](LICENSE).